By Carmen Nge

 Yet his criticisms and elucidations are never irrevocable; Sabapathy is a discerning historian because he is acutely aware of the open-endedness of art historical writing, how it can be subject to multiple, diverse interpretations, all of which tend to be highly provisional.
 Just as he has changed his views and thinking over the years, he expects others to do the same, and his magnanimity, both through his writings and as a person, affords them plenty of room to do so.

-Writing the Modern: Selected Texts on Art & Art History in Singapore, Malaysia & Southeast Asia was published in 2018 by Singapore Art Museum and NUS Press.
+Writing the Modern: Selected Texts on Art & Art History in Singapore, Malaysia & Southeast Asia was published in 2018 by Singapore Art Museum and distributed by NUS Press.
 It was edited by Susie Lingham, Joyce Toh, Ahmad Mashadi and Peter Schoppert.

 Guest Contributor Carmen Nge is currently Assistant Professor at the Faculty of Creative Industries, Universiti Tunku Abdul Rahman (UTAR), Malaysia.
 She has been writing about Malaysian culture, specifically the visual arts, for a variety of publications for more than fifteen years.
 Her most recent book is Excavations, Interrogations, Krishen Jit & Contemporary Malaysian Theatre, co-edited with Charlene Rajendran and Ken Takiguchi, published in 2018.
 Carmen teaches broadly in the subject fields of Malaysian media and culture, games design, and science fiction.